niranjana88/smartphone/README.md

 This is the data that the `run_analysis.R` script modifies:

 1. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 <cite> Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-A Public Domain Dataset for Human Activity Recognition Using Smartphones.
-21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+"A Public Domain Dataset for Human Activity Recognition Using Smartphones." *21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning*, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.</cite>

 **Note:** *You do not have to download for the script to work.
 The above link is provided for reference.
 The script will download if the `UCI HAR Dataset` directory does not exist during execution.*